Home

 Autumn at Mueller State Park

-Located at the eastern foot of the Rocky Mountains, Colorado Springs boasts an abundance of scenic trails thanks to the mountainous Pikes Peak Region and the iconic Garden of the Gods Park with 300 towering sandstone rock formations.
-Fall is one of the best seasons to visit the area with all the vibrant colors that come from oaks, cottonwoods, and especially quaking aspens.
+Located at the eastern foot of the Rocky Mountains, Colorado Springs offers an abundance of scenic trails, thanks to the mountainous Pikes Peak Region and the iconic Garden of the Gods Park, which features 300 towering sandstone rock formations.
+Fall is one of the best seasons to visit the area, as the vibrant colors from oaks, cottonwoods, and especially quaking aspens create a stunning landscape.

 Best time to see fall colors in Colorado Springs

-Fall comes quite early to Colorado Springs due to its high elevation (6,035 ft or 1840 m).
-Trees begin to change colors in mid-September, starting from the mountains and spreading to lower elevations.
-Peak fall foliage time usually lasts from the last week of September through the first week of October.
-By mid-October, fall colors move to lower areas, while trees on higher elevations have already shed their leaves.
+In Colorado Springs, fall arrives early due to its high elevation of 6,035 feet (1,840 meters).
+The foliage begins to change colors in mid-September, starting in the mountains and gradually spreading to lower elevations.
+The peak period for fall colors typically spans from the last week of September through the first week of October.
+By mid-October, the vibrant autumn hues have moved to lower areas, while trees at higher elevations have already shed their leaves.

 Best places to see fall foliage near Colorado Springs